vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

     arcas --env vsphere --file /path/to/vsphere-dvs-tkgs-wcp.json --cleanup
     ```
     **Note:** For vSphere with Tanzu, provide a Workload Control Plane (WCP) deployment file to do the clean up.
 Deactivate the Workload Control Plane (WCP) on the cluster to clean.

+    **Note:** If you interrupt the deployment process (i.e. via a `ctrl-c`), you will need to restart Service Installer to properly refresh the service.
+This can be done with `systemctl restart arcas`.

     The following table describes the parameters.